Why does our body need calcium?

 - Quit smoking: Having an imbalance in calcium levels can negatively impact one’s bone health.
 Smoking accentuates bone loss, and thus, it is best to quit smoking in order to keep calcium levels in check.

-- Regular exercise routine: This helps keeps your bones and muscles healthy and strong
+- Exercise routine: This helps keeps your bones and muscles healthy and strong

 - Follow prescriptions: Always stick to prescriptions when taking calcium or vitamin D supplements.
 Excessive consumptions of these supplements can have negative health effects.

 One of the best ways to ensure healthy and optimum calcium levels is by sufficient dietary intake of the mineral.
 Some foods that are exceptionally high in calcium are: